yevhen/Streamstone/README.md

 ## Limitations

-+ The maximum batch size is 99 entities (100 entities WATS batch size limit - 1 stream header entity)
+The write batch size limit, imposed by Azure Table Storage, is 100 entities, therefore:

-+ With idempotency enabled, the maximum batch size is 49 events (100/2 - 1 stream header entity)
++ The maximum write batch size is 99 entities (100 - 1 stream header entity)
-+ The maximum slice size when reading events is 1000 (WATS limitation)
++ With idempotency enabled, maximum write batch size is 49 events (100/2 - 1 stream header entity)

-Plus, all of the limitations of the underlying Azure Table Storage API:
+Other limitations of the underlying Azure Table Storage API:

 + Maximum size of batch is 4MB
 + Maximum size of entity is 1 MB